Data Science for Business

 Who Should Enroll

 Exercises are scaffolded to provide an understanding of the concepts and tools of data scientists without the need to code from scratch.
-However, a working knowledge of Python and familiarity with the Python data analysis stack (Pandas, NumPy, Matplotlib, and SciPy) is recommended.
+To get the most out of the course, a working knowledge of Python and familiarity with the Python data analysis stack (Pandas, NumPy, Matplotlib, and SciPy) is recommended.
 Those wishing to refresh their skills or develop this familiarity may consider taking the self-paced tutorial available at Kaggle or the first course in the Data Science for Engineers series, Build Your Base, offered by GIX several times per year.

 What You Will Learn